monomango-jamie/svelte-socket/README.md

 setSocket(socket: SvelteSocket): void
 ```

-Manually sets a socket instance in Svelte context.
-Usually used by `SocketProvider`.
+Sets socket in Svelte context.
+Used by `SocketProvider`.

 #### `getSocketContext()`